Master of Business Administration

 Credits 3

-This course will examine the leadership style and essential skills of a strategic leader.
+This course examines the leadership style and essential skills of a strategic leader.
 It explores the leader’s impact and involvement in shaping organizational operations in areas pertaining to strategic planning, strategic management and policy formation in the organization.
-Intensive investigations of leaders who exhibit this leadership model will be researched.
-Extensive student engagements through discussions, papers, and presentations will be utilized in this class.
+Intensive investigations of leaders who exhibit this leadership model are researched.
+Extensive student engagements through discussions, papers, and presentations are utilized in this class.

 LD 625: Leadership Thought and Creativity